Las Vegas Downtown Driving Times to and From the Suburbs

 If there is no traffic, it takes drivers about 9 to 18 minutes to get to the Strip from Spring Valley.
 The trip distance tends to be just around five miles in length.
 Many routes rely on NV-592/W Flamingo Rd, with time variations depending on congestion in Spring Valley while getting to or from NV-592.
 During the morning rush hour, this trip goes up to 9 to 22 minutes in either direction.
 Evening rush hour takes longer at an average of 10 to 24 minutes in either direction, presumably due to the added mix of tourists that are up and about discovering Vegas' many things to do.

 Without any traffic, it takes drivers 16 to 24 minutes to get from Henderson to the Strip, and four minutes longer when leaving the Strip.
 This trip tends to be a bit over 16 miles in length, but it benefits from a few different route options available.
 The fastest route takes 20 to 30 minutes during both morning and evening rush hours.
 If someone gets stuck in an acute slowdown, however, the trip may end up lasting as long as 45 minutes.

 Las Vegas Strip from Paradise

 Measuring in the ballpark of three miles, the trip between the Strip to Paradise clocks in at between 7 and 16 minutes without traffic.
-While one can expect this number to go up to 20 minutes in either direction during morning or evening rush hour, the short distance helps prevent the traffic variability from getting too extreme.
-Tropicana Avenue or Paradise Road are the two primary roadways that drivers encounter along the way.
+While one can expect this number to go up to 20 minutes in either direction during morning or evening rush hours, the short distance helps prevent the traffic variability from getting too extreme.
+Tropicana Avenue and Paradise Road are the two primary roadways that drivers encounter along the way.